 Researchers think that with the lack of suitable mates, lead wolves start to breed with coyotes and dogs, and their babies become a strong new species that spreads quickly across different types of habitats.
-The killing of wolves and destruction of their habitat has forced coyotes and gray wolves into closer proximity with each other and with human-owned dogs, leading to hybridization between all of three canids.
-When the environment starts to change, ‘good species’ can turn into hybrids.
+The killing of wolves and the destruction of their habitat has forced coyotes and gray wolves into closer proximity with each other and with human-owned dogs, leading to hybridization between all of three canids.
+When the environment starts to change, “good species” can turn into hybrids.

 Because the animal has also the dog DNA, it can be seen in urban environments and can get along with people better than either a wolf or coyote.
 What is also extraordinary about this species isn’t just its existence, but the fact that the change of landscape in United States forced these animals to spread their mating horizons.
 And what is even more extraordinary that the coywolf has multiplied so rapidly.

 And because it can go nearly anywhere, it is very rapidly expanding the territory.
-Coywolf attacks on people are very rare, just like its cousin coyote, coywolves are usually wary of humans and avoid people whenever they can.
+Coywolf attacks on people very rarely.
+Just like its cousin coyote, coywolves are usually wary of humans and avoid people whenever they can.